Quantum Information

 Chair

-Dr Jonathan Matthews, Department of Physics, University of Bristol, UK
+Professor Jonathan Matthews, School of Physics, University of Bristol, UK

-Dr Jonathan Matthews, Department of Physics, University of Bristol, UK
+Professor Jonathan Matthews, School of Physics, University of Bristol, UK

-Jonathan Matthews is an Associate Professor in Quantum Technology at QETLabs (University of Bristol) where he leads a quantum enhanced sensing activity.
+Jonathan Matthews is a Professor of Quantum Photonics and Co-Director of The Quantum Engineering and Technology Laboratories at the University of Bristol, where he leads a quantum enhanced sensing activity.
 His early research efforts focused on integrated quantum photonics, e.g. silica waveguides to control photonic quantum states for primitive quantum information demonstrators and higher refractive index contrast waveguide arrays for multi-photon quantum walks.
 His current efforts focus on discrete and continuous variables strategies to perform quantum sensing and imaging, and the development of CV capabilities in silicon photonics.
 His research is supported by an EPSRC early career fellowship, an ERC starting grant and the Quantic quantum-imaging hub.

 11:35-11:40 |